HTC One A9: Reception

 The phone has received mixed reviews by critics, although more favorable than the One M9.
 Its construction, fingerprint scanner, and software received particular praise; some critics noted the camera as an improvement over other HTC phones.
 Chris Velazco of Engadget said that it was "not the winner this company [HTC] needs", but it praised it for coming with Android 6.0.
 Andrew Hoyle of CNET said that it "is just fine for a midrange device".
 Ajay Kumar of PC Magazine praised its construction, describing it as "impeccable".

 Some critics thought that the phone was overpriced for its feature set.
 It was also criticized for looking similar to the iPhone 6.
 Vlad Savov of The Verge was mixed on the phone overall, praising its emphasis on audio and display; but described it as a "blasphemous concoction of Apple design and Google software."

 Sales

 The phone was launched in the United States in November on all major carriers which are sold as an unlocked device.
-During at launch, the device for Verizon was delayed due to compatibility issues and was launched in December 2015.
+At launch, the device for Verizon was delayed due to compatibility issues and was launched in December 2015.
 In India, the phone was announced in November and launched in December.

 Following the launch of the device, HTC reported a rise of revenue for November which is six months high for the company and 15% increase of the revenue for October.